Interview by Griffin Martell

 The pseudonymous digital art provocateur Kid Xanthrax exists at the periphery of cyberculture, invoking irreverence for commercial, fine art “practice” through grotesque, “dank” meme aesthetics and absurdist humour.
 Their growing body of work appears to the viewer as a viral load of cursed imagery, an irruption of ugliness splayed across the computer screen.
 Some may find it distasteful but Kid Xanthrax’s self-proclaimed “ghorecore” style will intrigue those with a morbid fascination for the most bizarre and disturbing forms of content found on the Internet.

 While Kid Xanthrax is an Extremely Online entity, they eschew the kitsch conventions of net and post-net art for a meta-mimetic anti-aesthetic that is more indebted to Burroughsian cut-up method and Cronenbergian body horror than whimsical seapunk dolphins or virtual plaza pastiche.
-For Kid Xanthrax, cyberspace is not some sort of escapist, fantasy realm but rather, a manifestation of the collective unconscious, a repository for humanity’s psychological excrement.
+For Kid Xanthrax, cyberspace is not some sort of escapist fantasy realm but, rather, a manifestation of the collective unconscious, a repository for humanity’s psychological excrement.

 Kid Xanthrax specializes in extracting this content from the OP and re-purposing or re-presenting it in a new setting.
 This “practice” (a term Kid Xanthrax despises), in effect, collapses the distinction between “low” and “high” culture.
-Kid Xanthrax’s stylized depictions of crude sub-cultural artefacts of Reddit and 4/chan infamy such as Pepe the Frog or Wojak function as an affront to the chin-stroking art critic and a disruption of the boundary between the memeplex and the art world.
+Kid Xanthrax’s stylized depictions of crude sub-cultural artefacts of Reddit and 4/chan infamies, such as Pepe the Frog or Wojak, function as an affront to the chin-stroking art critic and a disruption of the boundary between the memeplex and the art world.

-Transgression of aesthetic convention is a core tenet of Kid Xanthrax’s brand, evident not only in the content of their work but also the manner of its presentation.
+Transgression of aesthetic conventions is a core tenet of Kid Xanthrax’s brand, evident not only in the content of their work but also in the manner of its presentation.
 Kid Xanthrax’s work has been exhibited in various different settings, including gallery spaces, virtual exhibitions and even public parks.
 Informed by Dadaism and guerilla art methodology, Kid Xanthrax infiltrates these different spaces, confronting passive viewers, and sometimes, the general public, with their signature hyperreal graphics and installations.

 The prints depict Goya paintings reinterpreted through Google’s DeepDream algorithm along with absurdly muscular and brainy anthropomorphic figures.
 In drawing a connection between the apocalyptic horror of Goya’s work and the anthropocentric logic of big tech, TFW Too Intelligent provides a commentary on the unchecked technological accelerationism that defines our current epoch.

-Chaotic energy abounds in Nuclear Expressionism, a radical, multimedia work that sees Kid Xanthrax working with toilets, trash and maggot-infested fast food.
+Chaotic energy abounds in Nuclear Expressionism, a radical multimedia work that sees Kid Xanthrax working with toilets, trash and maggot-infested fast food.
 While the reclamation of public space for the purpose of art is not a particularly new phenomenon, it takes on renewed relevance in a post-COVID/post-scarcity economy.
 With Nuclear Expressionism, Kid Xanthrax raises a middle finger to the stifling formalism of gallery spaces while one-upping Duchamp with their repugnant readymades.
 Who says the shitter can’t be a gallery?

 The Kid Xanthrax character is cloaked in layers of irony that reveal little of the artist’s true identity.
 As such, the below interview takes on a visual format, exhibiting the symbolic language and self-reflexive meta-commentary that are characteristic of the Xanthraxian persona.